 How to make the best sticky rice

 While you are getting everything chopped up, get your rice cooking.

-I HIGHLY recommend investing in a rice cooker, because the flavor and texture is just unparalleled.
+I highly recommend investing in a rice cooker, because the flavor and texture is perfect every time.

 Next, shake together a batch of 3 ingredient stir fry sauce and set aside.